thiagopnobre/cassiobotaro.github.io/content/mv-bash-zsh.md

 >>> chsh -s $(which zsh)
 ```

-Logoff and now zsh is your new default.
+Logoff and then logon, now zsh is your new default.

 ##Repositories